G0at-P/NYU-DS-HW/README.md

 A recap of probability and linear algebra, also a brief introduction of statistical learning theory.

 # Coding Part
-Gained hands-on experience of realizing gradient descent, stochastic gradident descent, regularized gradient descent from scratch
+Hands-on experience of realizing gradient descent, stochastic gradident descent, regularized gradient descent from scratch.